-not participate in political campaigns of candidates for local, state, or federal office;

-- restrict its lobbying activities to an insubstantial part of its total activities; - ensure that its earnings do not inure to the benefit of any private shareholder or individual; - not operate for the benefit of private interests such as those of its founder or the founder's family; and - not operate for the primary purpose of conducting a trade or business that is not related to its exempt purpose.
+- not participate in political campaigns of candidates for local, state, or federal office; - restrict its lobbying activities to an insubstantial part of its total activities; - not be organized or operated for the benefit of private interests such as those of its founder or the founder's family; and - not operate for the primary purpose of conducting a trade or business that is not related to its exempt purpose.

-In addition to possible loss of the organization's section 501(c)(3) tax-exempt status, activities constituting inurement (i.e., an improper economic benefit) may result in the imposition of penalty excise taxes on individuals benefiting from excess benefit transactions.
+In addition to possible loss of the organization's section 501(c)(3) tax-exempt status, activities constituting inurement (i.e., an improper economic benefit) may result in the imposition of penalty excise taxes on insiders benefiting from excess benefit transactions.